Arcadia of My Youth: Prologue

-During the early 20th Century, some time after World War I, aerial explorer Captain Phantom F. Harlock is embarking on what is to be the magnum opus of his long career, the traversing of the Owen Stanley Mountains in New Guinea.
-His major obstacle is the phantom of the witch that haunts these mountains.
-In a last desperate attempt to cross the mountains, Harlock ditches all but ten minutes of fuel in order to gain altitude.
+Some time after World War I, aerial explorer Captain Phantom F. Harlock is embarking on what is to be the magnum opus of his long career: the traversing of the Owen Stanley Mountains in New Guinea.
+The mountain range is so dangerous to air travelers that many of them have described the winds around the mountain as if it were the evil laugh of a dreadful witch.
+In a last desperate attempt to cross the mountains, Harlock jettisons all but ten minutes of fuel in order to gain altitude.
 He carries on to his fate, amidst the mocking laughter of the Owen Stanley Witch.